bcatctr/paraLDA/index.md

 The above figure shows the average iteration time over topic size for four different lda.
 Both sync(no sparse) and PLDA do not provide sparseLDA.
 These two lda will increase faster in average iteration time over topic size compared with those with sparseLDA. sparseLDA do provides scalability in topic number.

 Besides, the asynchronized lda performs best with the increasing of topic number.
-This is because the asynchronized lda will hide part of computaion cost in communication cost when computation increases.
+This is because the asynchronized lda will hide part of computation cost in communication cost when computation increases.